What Colours Can You Wash Together? Sort Your Laundry Like a Pro

 3. DELICATES & EMBELLISHED.

-It's best to wash your delicates and embellished items by hand.
-If you require the use of a washing machine, place your delicates such as lace and linen together in one laundry bag and your embellished items in a separate laundry bag (e.g: sequinned items together and beaded items together), and put on the same cycle.
+The delicate, mesh, embroidered and embellished clothing category is best washed by hand.
+If you require the use of a washing machine, place your delicate clothing items such as lace or linen in delicates laundry bag and your embellished items in a separate laundry bag (e.g: sequinned items together and beaded items together), and put on the same cycle.
 These are best washed at 30°C.

 4. BOLDS - BRIGHT.